dglt1/optimus-switch/README.md

 the remove/replace actions could probably be replaced with symlinks instead but i have not tested this method yet.

-this combination of scripts/configs were written and intended for my own use on Manjaro xfce/openbox so im not sure if they would require modification for other distro's.
+this combination of scripts/configs were written and intended for my own use on Manjaro linux xfce/openbox so im not sure if they would require modification for other distro's.

 requirements:
  - proprietary nvidia drivers (video-nvidia).